 SCDOT will offer Confidential Preliminary ATC Meetings at the request of the Proposers.
-Proposers shall request a meeting in writing (email is acceptable) addressed to the SCDOT POC with a copy to the alternate POC by the date specified in the Milestones Schedule.
+Proposers shall request a meeting in writing (email is acceptable) addressed to the SCDOT POC with a copy to the alternate POC's by the date specified in the Milestones Schedule.
 SCDOT will reserve two hours of meeting time for each Proposer that requests a meeting, and SCDOT will give time of day preference in the order that requests are received.
-The purpose of this meeting is to provide the Proposer with the opportunity to confidentially discuss the preliminary ATCs and questions with SCDOT personnel.
-SCDOT may answer questions at the meeting verbally.
-Verbal responses are for information only and are not binding.
+The purpose of this meeting is to provide an opportunity to confidentially discuss the Ppreliminary ATCs and questions.
+Prior to the meeting, SCDOT will provide a tentative response on each Ppreliminary ATC.
+SCDOT will identify those preliminary ATCs that require additional information, which will have priority in the meeting.
+SCDOT may answer questions at the meeting orally verbally.
+Oral Verbal responses are for information only and are not binding.
 Nothing discussed at this meeting shall change the requirements in the RFP.